-We are looking for Youth and Parent Mentors across North and South Dublin
+We are looking for Youth and Parent Mentors across Meath and Dublin

 Your Time, Your Support, Your Kindness has the ability to change lives!

 Becoming a Youth or Parent Mentor with Le Chéile, you have an opportunity to empower either young people referred by the Probation Service and other Youth Justice Services or their parents.
 These are young people involved in or at risk of offending.

 As a Youth Mentor, you have a first-hand opportunity to make a real impact in the lives of vulnerable young people by being a positive role model and providing support.

 As a Parent Mentor you will be supporting these parents and helping them identify and develop their own parenting skills base; while improving their confidence, motivation and stress management skills through a positive peer relationship.

 You don’t need a specialist background or any previous experience, we’re just looking for people from across Meath and Dublin with a passion to make a difference in their community and a commitment to being a personable, positive and reliable Mentor.
 To be a bit more specific, we’re looking for volunteers over the age of 21 with diverse backgrounds and different interests that can make a connection and build a positive mentoring relationship.